abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/keycloak/keycloak_flask_oauth_usecase.md

 This section demonstrates how to use Keycloak as an OAuth2/OpenID Connect provider for a Flask application.

 ## Create OpenID Connect Client
+Create a Keycloak client for the Flask application.

 Navigate: